natacha-steiver/demoMean/README.md

 # demoMean

-I have to delete ng model and just make a reactive form because it's depreciated.
+I have to delete ng model and just make a reactive form because it's depreciated for edit component.